 At the foot of Mount Royal Park runs Sherbrooke Street, Montreal’s most prestigious and majestic street, lined with grand 1920s buildings as impressive as any on Park Avenue.
-Among the many posh boutiques (Chanel, Armani, et al) and luxury hotels (like the Ritz-Carlton, where Richard Burton married Elizabeth Taylor), you’ll find the Montreal Museum of Fine Arts (1380 Sherbrooke St., 514/285-1600 or 800/899-6873, closed Mon., free for permanent displays).
-The oldest museum in Canada, and one of the finest in the world, the Museum of Fine Arts has a large permanent collection of European, Canadian, and American art, as well as an extensive display of Inuit artifacts.
-A half mile east, the McCord Museum of Canadian History (690 Sherbrooke St. W., 514/398-7100, daily in summer, closed Mon. in winter, C$14) has a wonderful collection of art and artifacts related to Montreal, Quebec, and Canada—everything from Victorian evening gowns to First Nation masks and carvings.
-South of the Museum of Fine Arts, the elegantly modern Canadian Centre for Architecture (1920 Rue Baile, 514/939-7026, Wed.-Sun., C$10) mounts fascinating shows devoted to the built environment.
+Among the many posh boutiques (Chanel, Armani, et al.) and luxury hotels (like the Ritz-Carlton, where Richard Burton married Elizabeth Taylor), you’ll find the Montreal Museum of Fine Arts (1380 Sherbrooke St., 514/285-2000 or 800/899-6873, daily, $0-15 for permanent displays, $15-23 for exhibitions).
+The oldest museum in Canada, and one of the finest in the world, the Museum of Fine Arts has a large permanent collection of European, Canadian, and American art as well as an extensive display of Inuit artifacts.
+A half mile east, the McCord Museum (690 Sherbrooke St. W., 514/398-7100 or 514/861-6701, daily summer, Tues.-Sun. winter, C$20) has a wonderful collection of art and artifacts related to Montreal, Quebec, and Canada—everything from Victorian evening gowns to First Nation masks and carvings.
+South of the Museum of Fine Arts, the elegantly modern Canadian Centre for Architecture (1920 Rue Baile, 514/939-7000, Wed.-Sun., C$10) mounts fascinating shows devoted to the built environment.

-Montreal’s airport, known as Dorval, lies 13 miles west of downtown.
+Montreal’s Pierre Elliot Trudeau airport lies 13 miles west of downtown.
 Numerous freeways crisscross Montreal, and driving around is pretty easy (though all signs, including the complicated parking rules, are in French), but if you want to escape from your car for a day or two, the city is eminently walkable.

 For food, Montreal has something for everyone, thanks to the city’s truly international population—sizable immigrant communities make Montreal a dining adventure.
-At lunchtime, workers from the Montreal financial district cram into Chez Delmo (275 Notre Dame St., 514/288-4288), a contemporary version of traditional Old Montreal seafood restaurants, where dishes are always fresh.
-There’s a nice oyster bar, too.
-You really must eat French at least once while in Montreal, and French restaurants do not come more traditional than Le Paris Bistro (1812 St. Catherine St., 514/937-4898), in between the art museum and the architecture center.
+At lunchtime, workers from the Montreal financial district cram into Chez Delmo (275 Notre Dame St. W., 514/288-4288), a contemporary version of traditional Old Montreal seafood restaurants, where dishes are always fresh.
+There’s a nice oyster bar too.
+You must eat French at least once while in Montreal, and French restaurants do not come more traditional.
 Another reliable bet is L’Express (3927 St. Denis St., 514/845-5333), east of Mount Royal Park, open from breakfast until after midnight.